Skellig Islands: Wildlife

-The surrounding waters have abundant wildlife with many Grey seal (Halichoerus grypus).
-Basking shark (Cetorhinus maximus), minke whale (Balaenoptera acutorostrata), dolphin (Delphinidae), beaked whale, and leatherback sea turtle (Dermochelys coriacea) have also been recorded.
-The islands have many interesting recreational diving sites due to the clear water, an abundance of life, and underwater cliffs down to 60 meters (200 feet).
+The surrounding waters have abundant wildlife with many Grey seals.
+Basking sharks, minke whales, dolphins (Delphinidae), beaked whales and leatherback sea turtles have also been recorded.
+The islands have many interesting recreational diving sites due to the clear water, an abundance of life, and underwater cliffs down to 60 m (200 feet).

-Filming location
+In popular culture

+The Skellig Islands served as a location in the 1976 film Heart of Glass, directed and produced by Werner Herzog, where the islands feature in one of the prophecies by the seer Hias.